Updated Apr 09, 2026

 Does support and mentorship translate into better outcomes?

-Mentorship from practitioners and accessible academic support help students connect content breadth to performance choices and career planning.
-Students respond when personal tutoring aligns to module milestones and assessment points, and when staff make criteria and exemplars usable.
-Programmes that foreground peer collaboration and cross‑year ensembles build confidence and a sense of progression.
+Mentorship from practitioners and accessible academic support, including the discipline-aware provision discussed in what support drama students need to thrive, help students turn content breadth into better performance choices and clearer career planning.
+Students respond when personal tutoring aligns with module milestones and assessment points, and when staff make criteria and exemplars easy to use.
+Programmes that foreground peer collaboration and cross-year ensembles also build confidence because students can see how techniques and expectations develop over time.
+Support works best when it feels embedded in the course, not bolted on after problems appear.

 What should drama programmes change next?